LeslieLopez25/Beginner-Website/README.md

 <h2>A website and responsive image gallery created using HTML, CSS, and JavaScript.</h2>

-<p>This project is created using a bit of flexbox and position property.
+<p>This project is created using flexbox, grid, and position property.
 I created this following the tutorial of Brain Design.
-I've changed the image and updated the values of measures from px to rem.
-This project was beginner friendly to create and to understand how to create a YouTube clone navbar sidebar menu.</p>
+I've changed the images, color scheme, and updated the values of measures from px to rem and em.
+This project was beginner friendly to create an image gallery, sidebar menu for mobile response, and creating a login form.</p>

 ### Link